What’s new in JPA 2.2 – Java 8 Date and Time Types

 Currently, it’s much wiser to save all

-is a much better fit for your JPA entities.
+TIMESTAMP values in UTC, meaning that LocalDateTime is a much better fit for your JPA entities.

 No comments: